 Situated at Westbourne Road, Marsh, this place is so far the highest-rated on several food review websites.
 Both its food and people are well complimented, receiving impressive feedbacks from its customers.

 Located at 95-97 Northgate, Huddersfield, it is known for its delicious curries, becoming an escape hub for curry lovers out there.
 Well, you surely won’t argue when I say it has earned a 4.7 rating from its customers’ reviews.

 This place at 4AA Henry Street is praised not just for its excellent food but also for its cleanliness, perfect for some de-stressing through eating, I guess!

 Pizza lovers, here’s a perfect treat for you!
 Based at 35 Westbourne Road, Marsh, Salira Square Pizza is known for its mouthwatering and extra delicious pizzas and Shawarma Kebab.
 Grab your best food buddies now!

 Want to try some locally made foods?
 You can see them right before your eyes during Huddersfield Food and Drink Festival held annually as part of its Annual Calendar of Events.
-It may be temporarily canceled at this current COVID-19 situation, but let’s keep our fingers crossed and hope for this event to happen again the soonest time possible!

 More Things to Do in the Area